-AWARDS & SCHOLARSHIPS
+AWARDS & FINANCIAL ASSISTANCE

 The Ray Lepp Scholarship awards a financial scholarship each year to a post-secondary male and female athlete who meet the scholarship criteria and show promise of competing for Canada at the national team level.
 Selected from a group of very strong applicants, these athletes have shown a tremendous amount of dedication and commitment to the sport of volleyball and have received numerous accolades for their accomplishments.